Step-One-Startups/reddit-search/README.md

 ## Running the CLI locally

-From the root directory, run `poetry run step-one`
+From the root directory, run `poetry run step-one "An example problem that you have"`

 ## Running the WebApp locally